Keywords: Mathematical retrieval, Mathematical comprehension, Large language models

 TL;DR: A large-scale, multimodal, multilingual dataset of math problems for evaluating LLMs on equivalence retrieval and reasoning

 Abstract: Mathematical problem solving remains a challenging test of reasoning for large language and multimodal models, yet existing benchmarks are limited in size, language coverage, and task diversity.
-We introduce *MathNet*, a large-scale, high-quality, multilingual, and multimodal dataset of Olympiad-level problems.
-MathNet spans 40 countries, 10 languages, and two decades of competitions, comprising 17,512 **expert-authored problems with solutions** across diverse domains.
+We introduce **MathNet**, a high-quality, large-scale, multimodal, and multilingual dataset of Olympiad-level math problems together with a benchmark for evaluating mathematical reasoning in generative models and mathematical retrieval in embedding-based systems. **MathNet** spans 47 countries, 16 languages, and two decades of competitions, comprising **30,676 expert-authored problems with solutions** across diverse domains.
+In addition to the core dataset, we construct a retrieval benchmark consisting of mathematically equivalent and structurally similar problem pairs curated by human experts.

 Primary Area: datasets and benchmarks